estevesnp/pkget/README.md

 `pkget` is a simple CLI tool to help you find and install Go packages.

+## Motivation

+I was tired of having to search for the full package name when I wanted to do `go get`.
+So, I decided to build a simple tool to automate this process.

 ## Todo

 - [ ] create mvp - compare input to predefined list